High School Intern Position Description

 - Be prepared to critically engage with staff and gallery assistants in conversations during internship meetings and field trips.

-After an initial screening interview with a Volunteer Coordinator, applicants then interview with the Interpretive Programs Supervisor and a Floor Manager.
+After an initial phone screening interview, applicants then will interview in person with the High School Gallery Assistant Selection Committee.
 Gallery assistant positions are limited for this program.

 - General information about gallery program activities, lay-out, and procedures.

 - Gallery emergency and evacuation procedures will be explained as well as how to provide guidance and assistance to visitors with special needs.

 - The various ways that visitors, especially children, respond and learn in an informal setting will be discussed.